Jencreate/DATA201SJM/Team_Diary.md

 #### Team Entry (24/09/21)
 - New team member in group, Liyinqin Li.
 SJM now has a group size of 4.
-- 'energy production by river flow with rainfall' was chosen as the main topic.
+- 'energy production by river flow with rainfall' was chosen as the first topic for prototyping.
+  - We found data for energy production by hydrostation, with the corresponding river flow data.
+  - We could not find sufficient rain fall data over a long period of time.